Retailers spend a lot of time worrying about shrinkage. And granted, it’s a big problem.

 Grocery management software integrated with RFID systems can offer detailed insights into sales trends and operational inefficiencies, further reducing shrinkage.

+A groundbreaking example of using modern technology to manage inventory is robotic aisle technology, used in a few grocery stores in Iowa, Missouri, and Nebraska.
 The robots go around the aisles, scanning products and keeping track of stock using high-resolution cameras.
 These robots help reduce out-of-stock items by up to 30% and allow staff to focus on customer service.

 3. Reducing administrative and operational loss